oracle-devrel/cd3-automation-toolkit/docs/launch-from-local.md

 !!!
 Tip
      - Launching CD3 container using OCI Resource Manager stack is preferred method as it reduces the manual effort.
-     - With this method, users are required to clone the Devrel GitHub repo and execute commands to build and run the docker container.
+     - With below method, users are required to clone the Devrel GitHub repo and execute commands to build and run the docker container.

 <br>
 **Prerequisites**